cryptoGlance/cryptoGlance-web-app/README.md

 **Q. Why is my wallet balance 0?**

 **A.** Double-check that you've entered your address information accurately.
-Note that CryptoGlance will never ask for private keys or any other sensitive information.
+Note that cryptoGlance will never ask for private keys or any other sensitive information.

 ---